Azure/Enterprise-Scale/examples/landing-zones/connected-subscription/README.md

 ## Parameters

 - "subscriptionAliasName": It is recommended that the subscription alias name is the same as the displayName to ensure easier manageability
 - "billingAccountId": Provide the full resourceId for the enrollmentAccount.
-E.g., "/providers/Microsoft.Billing/billingAccounts/<billingAccountName>/enrollmentAccounts/<enrollmentAccountName>"
+E.g., "/providers/Microsoft.Billing/billingAccounts/{billingAccountName}/enrollmentAccounts/{enrollmentAccountName}"
-- "targetManagementGroup" Provide the full resourceId for the target management group in order to place the subscription directly under a management group.
-E.g., "/providers/Microsoft.Management/managementGroups/<mgmtGroupId>"
+- "targetManagementGroup" Provide the last segment of the management group resourceId for the target management group in order to place the subscription directly under a management group.
+E.g., "/providers/Microsoft.Management/managementGroups/{mgmtGroupId}" where "mgmtGroupId" is the expected input.
 - "lzVnetCidr": Provide the CIDR for the landing zone vNet that will be created
 - "lzVnetRegion": Provide the region for where the virtual network will be created
 - "esConnectivityHubId": Provide the resourceId of the existing virtual network in the connectivity subscription